 Communities United for Status and Protection (CUSP) is a collaborative of grassroots immigrant community organizations working together to win permanent status for our members and communities, and build a more inclusive immigrant rights movement that centers the needs and experiences of African, Afro-Caribbean, Afro-Latinx, Arab/Middle Eastern, and Asian & Pacific Islander immigrants.

-U.S. Supreme Court — Oral Arguments
+U.S. Supreme Court — Arguments Heard · Ruling Expected Late June / Early July

-TPS Goes Before the Supreme Court.
+TPS Cases Heard at the Supreme Court.

 Live Case Updates